Chart Color Schemes

 Ashwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ashwood has a high level of cultural diversity, with 40.7% of its population born overseas and 38.5% speaking a language other than English at home.
-Christianity is the predominant religion in Ashwood, making up 43.5% of the population.
-However, Judaism is overrepresented compared to Greater Melbourne, comprising 0.7% versus 0.4%.
+Ashwood's population shows high cultural diversity, with 40.7% born overseas and 38.5% speaking a language other than English at home.
+Christianity is the predominant religion in Ashwood, accounting for 43.5% of its population.
+Notably, Judaism is overrepresented compared to Greater Melbourne, comprising 0.7% vs 0.4%.

 Frequently Asked Questions - Diversity